-Two main spatial approaches were used to aggregate data for different taxa and stand structure: in most cases (70% of studies), all the taxonomic groups and stand structure were sampled in the same plots, i. e., a sampling unit with a unique identification in which different sampling were performed in an overlapping area (Király et al., 2013; Lõhmus and Runnel, 2018; Sitzia et al., 2012).
+Two main spatial approaches were used to aggregate data for different taxa and stand structure: in most cases (70% of studies), all the taxonomic groups and stand structure were sampled in overlapping areas identified as one individual plot.
 This approach, i.e. plot aggregation level, allows for cross-taxon analyses and for the use of structural attributes as explanatory variables for biodiversity at the plot scale.
-In the other cases (30% of studies), different taxonomic groups and structural attributes were sampled either across a whole stand, without specific sampling units, or in plots that differed not only for size and shape, but also for their locations across the stand (see for instance Lelli et al., 2019; Vandekerkhove et al., 2011).
+In the other cases, different taxonomic groups and structural attributes were sampled either across a whole stand, without specific sampling units, or in plots that differed not only in size and shape, but also in their locations across the stand.
 This approach allows for full cross-taxon analysis only at the stand level.

-The main advantage of plot-level aggregation is that it results in a larger number of sampling units that can be used in ecological models, if pseudoreplication issues are adequately handled (Spake and Doncaster, 2017).
+The main advantage of plot-level aggregation is that it results in a larger number of sampling units that can be used in ecological models, if pseudoreplication issues are adequately handled (Spake & Doncaster, 2017).
 Furthermore, plot level data can be easily aggregated at the stand level (Burrascano et al., 2018), or used to investigate patterns and drivers of within-stand multi-taxon beta-diversity (Jones et al., 2008; Sabatini et al., 2014).
 The number of plots that is representative for a stand depends on plot and stand size, stand heterogeneity, and on time and economic constraints.
-The sampling coverage should be, but is rarely, estimated based on rarefaction techniques (Heck et al., 1975).

 Plot-based sampling is generally very efficient in capturing typical species and habitat features, but is prone to overlook rare species, unique microhabitats or other unusual habitat features, unless the number or size of sample plots is very high.
-This shortcoming is the main reason why some studies have combined different sampling protocols at stand level, to allow for customized, cost-effective sampling of specific taxonomic groups and structures that are less efficiently sampled using joint plots, even if nested.
-For instance, some studies (Balestrieri et al., 2015; Lelli et al., 2019) mapped the full population of breeding birds at stand level, as a more comprehensive alternative to point-counts.
+This shortcoming is the main reason why some studies have combined different sampling protocols at stand level, to allow for customized, cost-effective sampling of specific taxonomic groups and structures that are less efficiently sampled using joint plots, even if nested, for instance birds.
 Some studies using the stand aggregation level performed several revisitations, thus approximating a complete census that is substantially independent of a specific sampling design (Hofmeister et al., 2017).
-As a kind of compromise between plot level and stand-level aggregation, Lõhmus et al. (2018) suggested an opportunistic sampling of biodiversity within 2 ha macroplots, using fixed time bounds to secure adequate sampling depth.
-Although this approach proved effective in terms of sampling completeness, most studies of forest biodiversity response to management used smaller sampling units, likely due to their focus on fine resolution heterogeneity in forest structure and ecological conditions (Sabatini et al., 2014).